Hasmelash95/kill-or-save-bill/README.md

 ### Choose Game

 Entering a valid username will clear the terminal and take the user to the option to choose the game they want to play.
-To play as an Iron Guard or an Shadow.
+To play as an Iron Guard or a Shadow.
 Typing any option other than "a" or "b" will prompt an invalid input message.
 "A", "B", " a", " b" are all valid inputs due to the strip() and lower() methods.

 ![Screenshot 2022-09-13 at 12 49 57](https://user-images.githubusercontent.com/103432143/189893563-cb7e6cf7-b89c-4807-a13f-003a3d0179bf.png)

 ### First Decision